 There are always some transient animals who hang around the edges of stable groups.
 They are usually young males and will often drift between breeding aggregations waiting for an opportunity to become a permanent resident.

-All the home range trees and the food trees are important to the welfare of each individual Koala and the group in which it lives.
+Every home range tree and food tree is important to the welfare of each individual Koala and the group in which it lives.
 Removal of any of these trees causes disruption in the community and extensive clearing can potentially destroy the group, putting all the Koalas at risk of dog attack, car accident, malnutrition and increased susceptibility to disease.

-Koalas use a range of sounds to communicate with one another over relatively large distances.
+Koalas use a range of sounds to communicate with one another over large distances.
 There is a deep grunting bellow which the male uses to signify its social and physical position.
-Males save fighting energy by bellowing their dominance and they also bellow to allow other animals to accurately locate the position of the caller.
+Males save fighting energy by bellowing their dominance, and they also bellow to allow other animals to accurately locate their position.

 Females do not bellow as often as males, but their calls are also used to express aggression as well as being part of sexual behaviour, often giving the impression of fighting.
 Mothers and babies make soft clicking, squeaking sounds and gentle humming or murmering sounds to one another, as well as gentle grunts to signal displeasure or annoyance.
 All Koalas share one common call which is elicited by fear.
 It is a cry like a baby screaming and is made by animals under stress.
 It is often accompanied by shaking.

 Koalas also communicate by marking their trees with their scent.